lytics/pathforajs/docs/docs/targeting.md

 Part of what makes Pathfora powerful is its ability to interact with [Lytics](http://www.getlytics.com/) and target certain audiences with certain modules.
-Setting up the targeting in Pathfora requires an object with certain targeting rules as the first param to `initializeWidgets` instead of an array of widgets.
-And it must include a second, `string` param, your Lytics account ID.
+Setting up the targeting in Pathfora requires an object with certain targeting rules as the first param to [initializeWidgets](/api/methods.md#initializewidgets) and your Lytics Account ID as a second parameter.

 ``` javascript
 var modules = {